bj-study/CAB303-Networks/CAB303 - Networks.md

 Packets, also known by many names such as frames, bits, or segments, are small collections of data that are sent across a network.
 These collections contain information such as a source, destination IP address, data and more.

 ### Frames
-Frames are packets that contain a source and destination MAC address.
+Frames are packets that contain both a physical (MAC) and logical (IP) source and a destination address.
 The process of adding an IP address and MAC address to a chunk of data is called encapsulation.
 Information added to the front of the data chunk is called a header while information added to the end is called a trailer.

+When a packet is ready to be sent to the network access layer, the destinations MAC address must first be retrieved before the frames header can be created.
+TCP/IP retrieves this MAC address using the Address Resolution Protocol (ARP).

 ### Bits
 A bit is a binary value typically represented by a 0 and 1 corresponding to an off and on electrical signal.
 Bits are the smallest incremental piece of data a computer can support.